 - 3.1 The SHR produced a document entitled Regulation of Social Housing in Scotland in February 2019.
-The regulatory requirements are set out in Section 3 of the document and even though Argyll and Bute Council is no longer a social landlord, there are requirements for the Council to ensuring that statutory duties are met in relation to preventing and alleviating homelessness. - 3.2 The SHR issued an Engagement Plan to Argyll and Bute Council Housing Services in March 2019.
-This plan was not updated in 2020 and 2021 due to the COVID 19 pandemic.
-In 2022 the SHR wrote to the Council to state that they would be engaging in general terms about the delivery of homeless services.
-As a result there continues to be 4 areas in which the SHR can engage with the Council in relation to homelessness services:- - How people access the service;

-- The assessment of homeless applications;
+The regulatory requirements are set out in Section 3 of the document and even though Argyll and Bute Council is no longer a social landlord, there are requirements for the Council to ensuring that statutory duties are met in relation to preventing and alleviating homelessness. - 3.2 In 2022 the SHR wrote to the Council to state that they would be engaging in general terms about the delivery of homeless services.
+As a result there continues to be 4 areas in which the SHR can engage with the Council in relation to homelessness services:- - How people access the service; - The assessment of homeless applications;

-- Access to and quality of temporary accommodation; and

-- Outcomes for people who are homeless.
+- Access to and quality of temporary accommodation; and - Outcomes for people who are homeless.